babbycar/Dragongame/README.md

 # Dragongame
-A dragon game that i've made.
+A game where you are trying to steal dragon's eggs, without getting caught.
+Requires python and pygame